A New Generation of Zionism

 On October 7th, he was called up for reserve duty in the Commando Brigade.
 In parallel, he co-founded the Shoresh Fund with David Sherez and entrepreneur Chen Amit, raising millions of shekels to support war victims.

-Following that, Matan helped establish Tikun 2024 and, together with its leaders, went on to found the El HaDegel movement.
-He is one of the drafters of the proposed Basic Law: Service (=El HaDegel and leads the movement’s policy on Security and Sovereignty.
+Following that, Matan helped establish Tikun 2024 and, together with its leaders, went on to found the El Hadegel movement.
+He is one of the drafters of the proposed Basic Law: Service El Hadegel and leads the movement’s policy on Security and Sovereignty.

 Matan is the father of five sons - Nevo, Negev, Arbel, Tavor, and Sinai.
 He resides in Srigim, a community in the Jerusalem foothills